-- The Council researches and gathers evidence to guide the content of the Local Plan.
+The Council researches and gathers evidence to guide the content of the Local Plan.
 In order to ensure that there is engagement in the preliminary stages of plan making the Council will publicise the start of production of a new Local Plan or the partial update of the current Local Plan in the local press, social media and the Council website.
 This publicity will invite any interested party to submit their views on the content of the local plan or partial update.
 The Council will publish these submissions on its website with personal contact details redacted.
-The Council will publish on its website how it has taken into account these submissions in establishing the content of the new Local Plan or partial update of the existing Local Plan. - This stage of plan production may involve activities such as the 'Call for Sites' in which interested landowners and their agents are invited to identify their land for future development through publicity in the local press, social media and the Council website.
-This can occur more than once during the process of production of a plan. - Stakeholder briefings or workshops may be held to ensure that the Council receives the relevant specialist opinions at an early stage.
-Dedicated briefings and workshops may be held for specific evidence base studies.
-Invitations to attend will depend upon the subject matter and targeted consultation may be undertaken with specific interest groups to sense check the findings, or integrate further information.
+The Council will publish on its website how it has taken into account these submissions in establishing the content of the new Local Plan or partial update of the existing Local Plan.

-1.17 The evidence gathering stage is informed by the findings of studies that can give rise to the need for further investigation.
-When a degree of understanding has been reached regarding the issues that the Local Plan should address the work proceeds to the next stage.
+1.18 The evidence gathering stage is informed by the findings of studies that can give rise to the need for further investigation.
+When a degree of understanding has been reached regarding the issues that the Local Plan should address the work proceeds to the next stage

-Production of the Draft Local Plan considering the policy options available, identifying suitable options and consulting on them.
+Production of the Draft Local Plan - considering the policy options available, identifying suitable options and consulting on them.

 - The Council develops its ideas and presents a draft plan (or partial review of the plan) for a formal consultation period under Regulation 18 of the Town and County Planning (Local Planning) (England) Regulations 2012.
 This will last for 6 weeks. - At this stage the Council will undertake press and social media coverage of the draft plan, publish leaflets and contact those on its database. - There will be the facility to respond on line, in writing, or by email on the draft proposals.
 Officers will be available to answer questions face to face.
-This could be undertaken through public exhibitions, policy 'surgeries' where people can make an appointment to discuss their interests, or by presentations to specific groups. - The information on the draft plan will be made available in a range of formats including hard copy print and electronic version. - 1.18 Following the Regulation 18 consultation period the officers process the representations received.
+This could be undertaken through public exhibitions, policy 'surgeries' where people can make an appointment to discuss their interests, or by presentations to specific groups. - The information on the draft plan will be made available in a range of formats including hard copy print and electronic version. - 1.19 Following the Regulation 18 consultation period the officers process the representations received.
 When each consultation response is received, it is logged and the response is given a unique identification number.
 As part of the process of response to the Regulation 18 Draft plan the respondents will be asked if they agree to their details being saved for the next stage of consultation on the plan and if this is agreed then the contact details will be added to the Local Plan consultation database.
 The Council's Cabinet will consider a report on the issues raised during the consultation.

-1.19 The Council will consider the issues raised, and undertake further work on the plan which may include further evidence gathering before it finalises the Local Plan for the 'publication' stage under Regulation 19.
+1.20 The Council will consider the issues raised, and undertake further work on the plan which may include further evidence gathering before it finalises the Local Plan for the 'publication' stage under Regulation 19.